scottscharl/scottscharl.github.io/index.markdown

 ---
 I'm a husband and dad from Colorado.

-I started building this site in August 2019 as part of my personal commitment to "rigorous leisure."
-Soon, curiosity turned to fascination.
-In early 2021 I decided to quit my job and commit to a career building software.
+I started building this site in August 2019 (using [Jekyll](https://jekyllrb.com)) as part of a personal commitment to "rigorous leisure."

 Connect with me via [Twitter](https://twitter.com/scott_scharl) or [email](mailto:hello@scottscharl.com).
 Thank you for visiting!